Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 ### Module Level Free Coding in Jac

-In Jac, the use of a `with enter {}` code block is designed to encapsulate free code.
+In Jac, the use of a `with entry {}` code block is designed to encapsulate free code.
 Free code is code that is not encapsulated within a function or method, allowing it to be executed at the global level of a program.

-These `with enter {}` blocks can be utilized multiple times within a module, similar to how Python allows interspersed code statements along with functions and classes.
-Although Jac provides the flexibility of having multiple blocks, it is recommended to maintain a single `with enter {}` block for the sake of clarity and readability.
+These `with entry {}` blocks can be utilized multiple times within a module, similar to how Python allows interspersed code statements along with functions and classes.
+Although Jac provides the flexibility of having multiple blocks, it is recommended to maintain a single `with entry {}` block for the sake of clarity and readability.
 An issue with Python is it does not dissuade excessive scattering of free code in a module that can lead to a fractured codebase, making the code harder to understand and maintain.

 In Jac, even though the language permits free code, caution is strongly encouraged when deciding where and when to use these blocks.
-We view the `with enter {}` approach as an important improvement upon free code in pyton.
+We view the `with entry {}` approach as an important improvement upon free code in pyton.
 It adds an additional layer of organization and readability.
 This results in a cleaner code base by providing a clear demarcation of code that is meant to be executed at the global level.
 This not only promotes the clarity of intention but also assists in maintaining a neat and tidy code structure.
 This is consistent with Jac's philosophy of facilitating clean, comprehensible code and explicit programming practices.

 #### Minimal Code Example
 ```jac